veerakonabhai/FCC/NewRWD/README.md

 # New Responsive Web Design projects

-Repo to save the project files written during practice
+Repo to save the project files with notes written during practice